 By Associated Press HONOLULU-U.S. Sen. Daniel Akaka of Hawaii has reintroduced a bill that would allow the children of Filipinos who fought with the U.S. during World War II to join their U.S. citizen parents in the United States.
 Akaka said U.S. Sens.
-Daniel Inouye of Hawaii and Robert Menendez of New Jersey are co-sponsoring the Filipino Veterans Family Reunification Act of 2011.
-The children would be exempt from quotas that have delayed their receipt of U.S. immigrant visas.
+Daniel Inouye of Hawaii and Robert Menendez of New Jersey are co-sponsoring the Filipino Veterans Family Reunification Act of 2011 The children would be exempt from quotas that have delayed their receipt of U.S. immigrant visas.
 Some children face waits of 20 years or more because so many Filipinos hope to emigrate and the limits are set by nationality.
 In 1990, Congress provided the vets with a waiver from certain naturalization requirements.
 Many became U.S. citizens and residents, but allowances weren't made for their children. ■ WHY I'M A JACLER A Family Legacy in JACL EDITOR'S NOTE: Since 1929, JACL has been a membership-based, grassroots organization that has been instrumental in fighting for change and making a difference.
 'Why I'm a JACLer' is a special section that highlights members who are making a difference.

 YATABE FAMILY: (L-r) Dr. Thomas T. Yatabe, grandmother Mary, brother Mark, mother Nancy, father Dudley, and young Tom.
-TOM YATABE.
+TOM YATABE TOM YATABE.
 42 Highland, II.
-Chicago JACLer Yonsei For Tom Yatabe, being a JACLer is about the past and the future.
+Chicago JACLer Yonsei For Yatabe, being a JACLer is about past and the future.
 The Chicago JACLer has deep roots in the organization - his grandfather Dr. Thomas T. Yatabe, who is known as the "grandfather of JACL" was the JACL's national president from 1934-36.
 But the Yonsei also has a vision for the future of the civil rights organization.
 "We need to take a more proactive role in promoting ourselves," said Tom, 42.
 "It's important to inform people that we exist and we're out there."
 With a degree in music and a background in commercial jingle production, he says he could help produce public service announcements for the JACL to help raise its profile.
 "We need to brand JACL as something people would want to join ... something that makes people feel good about joining," he said.

 Recently, Tom and other Chicago JACL members launched their chapter's version of JACL Young Professionals, a program targeted for young Japanese Americans and Asian Pacific Americans, which met for the first time May 19.
-"It's strictly social," said Tom about the JACL.
+"It's strictly social," said Tom about the Tom Young Professionals.

-Young Professionals.
 "I think it's about creating that feeling of being united, feeling like a team."
 He imagines that's what it must have been like during the early days of the JACL when his grandfather, a Nisei dentist in Fresno, Calif. in the 1920s, helped lay the foundation for the American Loyalty League, the predecessor of the JACL.
 "T.T."
 Yatabe was a charismatic and intelligent man who led an extraordinary life and met many history-makers, including Eleanor Roosevelt, said Tom.
 Born in 1897, he was a lot older than his Nisei peers.

 T.T. saw firsthand the discrimination many JAs faced at the time, including the Alien Land Laws, which prohibited JAs and APAs from owning land, and he saw a need, said Dudley Yatabe, Tom's father.
-"Growing up in that kind of environment he saw a need for some type of organization to help the Japanese people," said Dudley, 80, a longtime Chicago In the early 1920s in their home in Fresno, T.T. held regular meetings to establish the Fresno chapter of the American Loyalty League - what would later become the made waves by leaving their country of JACL has its challenges and the national TOM YATABE We need to continue the generational waves of energy to create and renovate a JACL that sustains itself, and yes we can at this convention.
-This is JACL 2.0 so go out Gary Mayeda is the 42nd National JACL Convention chairperson.
+"Growing up in that kind of environment he saw a need for some type of organization to help the Japanese people," said Dudley, 80, a longtime Chicago In the early 1920s in their home in Fresno, T.T. held regular meetings to establish the Fresno chapter of the American Loyalty League - what would later become the JACL.